NextechSystems/selectapidocspub/source/includes/_appointment.md

     * The appointment is not tied to a patient (HTTP Status Code: 422)
     * The appointment is linked to other appointments (HTTP Status Code: 422)
-    * The appointment is associated with a tracking ladder event (HTTP Status Code: 422) &nbsp;
+    * The appointment is associated with a tracking ladder event (HTTP Status Code: 422)
+    * The practice has their `Require a cancellation reason` preference set to "Yes" (HTTP Status Code: 422) &nbsp;

 ### *Book Appointment*